 - ¼ teaspoon almond extract

-- ¾ cup white chocolate chips, plus more for topping, if desired
+- ¾ cup white chocolate chips or chopped white chocolate bar, plus more for topping, if desired

 - Preheat oven to 350°F. Line two baking sheets with parchment paper.